EranMani/Design-Patterns/Assets/ReadMe.txt

 	* There can only ever be one instance of the class active at a time.
 	* Tight connections.
 Modifying the singleton can easily break all other code that depends on it.
 Requiring a lot of refactoring.
 	* No polymorphism.
+	* It can be hard to trace the dependencies related to a singleton, thus changing it may create errors when working with a bigger project.
+	  Hiding dependencies will make it difficult to update the project on the long run.
+	* Mono-Behaviour based singletons must destroy themselves if another one exists when they are created.
+For example, if the singleton makes a call to DontDestroyOnLoad in order to persist through scene changes, there is a chance that there will be an instance of that singleton in the new scene, and depending on the order they are arranged in the hierarachy, the wrong one could be deleted.
 Not very testable.
 * The advantage of using singletons in Unity, rather than static parameters and methods, is that static classes are lazy-loaded when they are first referenced, but must have an empty static constructor.